momo-AUX1/mango/README.md

     return send_file('image.jpeg', as_attachment=True)
 ```

-6. Render the HTML to the user (now supports shake without the class):
+6. Render the HTML to the user:

 ```python
 @route('/render')